sma131/sma131.github.io/README.md

 *Affected files:*
 - views/js/main.js .

 First record the timeline and Identify where Forced Synchronoused Layout in Main.js then apply the folloing steps:

-1- Moved DOM queries out of loops where applicable ,so dom is not queryed every time to reduse the redundancy and to speed up the code
+1- Moved DOM queries out of loops where applicable ,so dom is not queryed every time to reduse the redundancy and to speed up the code:
 - Move the variable randomPizzas outside the for loop.
 - Move the variable pizzasDiv outside the for loop.
 - Declare the variable elem outside the for loop.